Core TSIs : Turnover rent : About turnover rent

 *

-Before working with turnover rent, some configuration is required:
+Before using turnover rent in Planon, some setup is required:

-The agreements between lessor and lessee are negotiated per contract.
+The rent agreements between lessor and lessee must be configured per lease contract.

 The Turnover rent solution in Planon consists of the following TSIs: